danstares/ROCO222/README.md

 - screws and washers
 - copper wire
 - copper tape
-The first step was to wrap the cork in copper wire, we used around 10 meters of it and created roughly 140 turns
+The first step was to wrap the cork in copper wire, we used around 10 meters of it and created roughly 125 turns, this gave us a resistance of 7.3Ω